functorcode/SampleCode/web/vpsSetup/README.md

 <h4>Before you run the script </h4>

-	Before you blindly run the script, you should read look at configuration files for Nginx and tweak it according to your need.
-Read Nginx section below.Moreover, you can also change configuration for mysql and php if given configuration file does not suit to your need.
+	Before you blindly run the script, you should look at configuration files for Nginx and modify it according to your need.
+Read Nginx section below.
+	Moreover, you can also change configuration for mysql and php if given configuration file does not suit to your need.
 Read Mysql and Php5 section below.